sammancoaching/website/_learning_hours/refactoring/law_of_demeter.md

 You're hoping that people recognize all of these, especially the last one, since that's what this learning hour is mostly about.

 ## Concept - Law of Demeter
 Explain what this is and why it's a problem.
 You might like to summarize it as "talk to your friends, not your friend's friends", or "avoid train wrecks".

-Put a code sample like the one below on a shared screen and get some "train" stickers or similar.
+Put the code sample below on a shared screen.
+It's from the [FantasyBattle-Refactoring-Kata](https://github.com/Neppord/FantasyBattle-Refactoring-Kata).
+Get some "train" stickers or similar.
 Ask them where you should put the stickers in the code to show where it's breaking the Law of Demeter.

     private int CalculateBaseDamage() {
             Equipment equipment = Inventory.Equipment;